Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Challenges and Future Trends

-\textbf{Interpretable educational NLP}.
+\textbf{Interpretability for education}.
 Existing studies are able to obtain good results on various tasks like question answering, question construction, automated assessment, and error correction.
 However, there are limited techniques developed with the perspective of interpretability.
-As shown in the technical review of QA tasks, recent studies try to explicit the process of thinking in solving Textbook QA and MWPs tasks~\cite{andreas:arxiv2016,Wei:arxiv2023}.
+As shown in the technical review of QA tasks, recent studies try to explicate the process of thinking in solving TQA and MWPs tasks~\cite{andreas:arxiv2016,Wei:arxiv2023}.
 In other tasks, interpretability should also be taken into account.
-It would be promising to show a process of thinking path to make the construction of the questions more rational.
-For AS and EC tasks, by showing the fine-grained explanation to the scoring and correction, it would not only improve tutoring experience but also benefit the methods as well as systems to diagnose their functions.
-Even though, we notice a few studies start to develop interpretable GEC systems~\cite{FlaCGEC}, interpretablity should be further studied and explored with more attention.
+It would be promising to show a thinking path and make the construction of the questions more rational.
+For AS and EC tasks, showing a fine-grained explanation of the scoring and correction would not only improve the tutoring experience but also benefit the methods as well as systems to diagnose their functions.
+Even though we notice a few studies have started to develop interpretable GEC systems~\cite{FlaCGEC}, interpretability should be further studied and explored with more attention.